onify/blueprint-index-from-csv/README.md

 # Onify Blueprint: Index objects from CSV-file

 Read a CSV file using PowerShell and transforms and bulk index data into Onify.
 Onify can read and index data from any data source, CSV is just one of many formats.
+When indexed, create a workspace to show the results.

 ![alt text](flow.png "Flow")